-The Department of Economic Opportunity and local weatherization providersAgencies are responsible for all work performed.
-Local providersAgencies may also use DEF participating contractors for attic insulation and duct testing/repair.
+The Agencies are responsible for all work performed.
+Agencies may also use DEF participating contractors for attic insulation and duct testing/repair.

-- 1. Local providersAgencies must have appropriate license(s) and comply with all appropriate federal, state, and local building and safety codes for all work performed. - 2.
-All work performed must follow manufacturers' and DEF's specifications where applicable. - 3.
-Local providersAgencies and their agents must correct any deficiencies found in the installation or materials identified by DEF. - 4.
-DEO/ProvidersAgencies shall indemnify and hold DEF harmless from any and all losses, liabilities, injuries, damages claims or costs whatsoever caused by items furnished or services rendered. - 5.
-All DEF contractors shall indemnify and hold harmless DEF from any and all losses, liabilities, injuries, damages, claims or costs whatsoever caused by items furnished or services rendered. - 6.
-DEF requires a minimum of the following insurance policies be in force by all participating contractors: - Workman's Compensation as required by law. - General Contractual and Automobile Bodily Injury Liability: \$100,000 per person and \$300,000 per occurrence. - General and Automobile Property Damage Liability: \$100,000 per occurrence. - General and Vehicle Liability policies endorsed: \$100,000 per occurrence to provide blanket coverage.
+Agencies and their agents must have appropriate license(s) and comply with all appropriate federal, state, and local building and safety codes for all work performed.

+- All work performed must follow manufacturers' and DEF's specifications where applicable. - 3.
+Agencies and their agents must correct any deficiencies found in the installation or materials identified by DEF. - Agencies shall indemnify and hold DEF harmless from any and all losses, liabilities, injuries, damages claims or costs whatsoever caused by items furnished or services rendered. - All DEF contractors shall indemnify and hold harmless DEF from any and all losses, liabilities, injuries, damages, claims or costs whatsoever caused by items furnished or services rendered. - 6.
+DEF requires a minimum of the following insurance policies be in force by all participating contractors: - · Workman's Compensation as required by law. - General Contractual and Automobile Bodily Injury Liability: \$100,000 per person and \$300,000 per occurrence. - General and Automobile Property Damage Liability: \$100,000 per occurrence. - General and Vehicle Liability policies endorsed: \$100,000 per occurrence to provide blanket coverage.